AhmedSaeedBadrr/Bike-Share-Data-Using-Python/README.md

 Explore US Bikeshare Data

 Description
-In this project, we used data provided by a bike share system provider for many cities in the USA, to uncover bike share usage patterns and some descriptive meaningful statistics.
+In this project, we used data provided by a bike share system provider for many cities in the US, to uncover bike share usage patterns and some descriptive meaningful statistics.

 Comparing the system usage between three large cities: Chicago, New York City, and Washington, DC.s